 WDJO’s live audio stream of the game can also be accessed at TuneIn by searching WDJO, as well as at fccincinnati.com

-BROADCAST TEAMReturning for fourth year together on air is the FC Cincinnati broadcast team of Tom Gelehrter (play-by-play), Kevin McCloskey (analyst) and Lindsay Patterson (sideline).
+Returning for a fifth year together on air is the FC Cincinnati broadcast team of Tom Gelehrter (play-by-play), Kevin McCloskey (analyst) and Lindsay Patterson (home sideline).
 David Ashbrock returns as the broadcast’s lead producer.
+New to the broadcast in 2020, Alex Stec (sideline) will be serving as sideline reporter for away matches.
 The club’s three-person broadcast team will be central to every WSTR telecast and WDJO broadcast, with on-site reporting from every game – both home and away.

-Lindsay Patterson, Sideline Reporter: In the past eight years, Lindsay Patterson has established herself as one of the hardest working sports reporters in the Tri-State area.
-She is the only sideline reporter in club history, joining FC Cincinnati in 2016 and serving in that role over the past three years.
-Patterson has spent the last seven years as a sideline reporter with the Time Warner Cable Sports Network and has experience as a sideline reporter on ESPN3.
+Lindsay Patterson, Sideline Reporter at Nippert Stadium: In the past nine years, Lindsay Patterson has established herself as one of the hardest working sports reporters in the Tri-State area.
+She was the first sideline reporter in club history, joining FC Cincinnati in 2016 and serving in that role over the past four years.
+In 2020, Patterson will serve as the club's sideline reporter for matches played at Nippert Stadium.
+Patterson has spent the last eight years as a sideline reporter with the Time Warner Cable Sports Network and has experience as a sideline reporter on ESPN3.
 She previously worked as a radio producer/anchor for ESPN 1530 and also provides commentary and analyst on Cincinnati sports to Q102 FM and the Cincinnati Enquirer.
 She is a 2010 graduate of Wilmington College.